-Competitive analysis and design inspiration
+SWOT analysis and design inspiration

 We heavily relied on SWOT analysis of travel, booking, and real estate websites such as Airbnb, apartments.com, Expedia, Hotels.com, Zillow, and not but least, Google Hotels.
 We took the strengths of each website we analyzed, but we used Google Hotels as the inspiration and base since the PADI Design System is strongly influenced by Material Design by Google.

 Now that we know which direction the final product would be, I started by creating simple wifeframes and used pre built components to flesh out the initial designs.
 Some new features may require a new component or so, and I have to create a new component to satisfy the requirements.

 Due to scope creep and time and lack of developer resources, some features that were scheduled for the same release had to moved or cut entirely.